-Position yourself as a leader and supporter of healthy living by joining our network and joining over 200 other dietitians from across Canada.
+Position yourself as a leader and supporter of healthy living by joining our network and joining over 300 other health professionals and dietitians from across Canada.
 The Half Your Plate program is recognized and used by all major Canadian retailers and the logo can be found on various produce packaging.
 As a member of our dietitians network you will also have access to a wide variety of printable materials (tip sheets, storage guides, commodity sheets and more).

 Should you require printed materials, please contact us for pricing (items are priced on a cost recovery basis)